JoyChudasama/solve-everyday/templates/backtrack.md

 | What **constraints** must I check?           | Skip invalid choices                   |
 | When is a solution **complete**?             | Base case                              |
 | How do I **undo** a move?                    | Backtrack step (`pop`, `unmark`, etc.) |

+### Things to keep in mind

+- Backtracking is not solely recursion.
+Think about ususals to reach he results. e.g loops, conditions, etc. Instead of just following 4 basic steps which are push -> dfs -> pop -> dfs